Attracting new attendees to academic programming

 Communicating with an on-campus constituency

-This is true because of regular turnover in the student population, and also because the institute isn’t a department with its own degree programs, meaning that it lacks a major captive audience.
-Posters serve to attract the attention of new students and others who aren’t yet engaged with the institute.
+This is true partly because the institute isn’t a department with its own degree programs, meaning that it lacks a large captive audience.
+Posters serve to attract the attention of new students and others on campus who aren’t yet involved with the institute.

-With so many posters to design — among many other communications projects for the institute — I have relatively little time to devote to designing each individual poster, but I gather insights from every project and implement new ideas on subsequent projects.
+With so many posters to design — among many other communications projects — I have relatively little time to devote to any individual poster, but I gather insights from every project and implement new ideas on subsequent projects.

 Developing a design lexicon

-Events at the Cogut Institute often have multiple speakers, come in series, or have secondary sessions such as workshops for smaller audiences.
-Posters therefore require large amounts of text or multiple sets of details, making it difficult to create striking designs and convey information hierarchy.
+The institute’s events often have multiple speakers, come in series, or have secondary sessions such as workshops for smaller audiences.
+Posters thus require large amounts of text or multiple sets of details, making it difficult to create striking designs and convey information hierarchy.

 However, careful use of fonts, text sizes, colors, and graphic elements can create visually appealing patterns and movement that guide a reader’s eye.

 The annual “Collaborative Public Workshop,” for example, has the broad theme of collaborative, interdisciplinary research.
-No single concrete image could possibly suggest this, so considering how such research brings multiple methods to bear on shared subjects, I instead develop abstract imagery suggesting overlap, interconnectedness, entanglement, etc.
+No single concrete image could suggest this, so considering instead how such research brings multiple methods to bear on shared subjects, I develop abstract imagery suggesting overlap, interconnectedness, entanglement, etc.

 Iterating within and beyond an individual project

-For every poster project, I create multiple rough drafts, or a single rough draft with multiple color or typographical variations, to share with my team and other stakeholders so that they can choose favorites or suggest alternatives.
-This helps me to identify viable ideas and focus on those.
+For every poster project, I create multiple drafts, or a single draft with multiple color or typographical variations, to share with my team and other stakeholders so that they can choose favorites or suggest alternatives.
+This helps me quickly to identify viable ideas.

 The conveners of the colloquium “Why Me?” had suggested imagery involving mirrors, so I produced drafts using different mirror art.
 When I shared these, the conveners had a clear preference for imagery that avoided indicators of race and gender, so I moved forward with that.

-Given that I have limited time for each project, at some point a poster simply has to be good enough to print, even if I’m not completely happy with it.
+Given my time constraints, at some point a poster simply has to be good enough to print, even if I’m not completely satisfied.